Campaign of the Month: August 2014

 Hated for who they are, but in power because of their advocate, the Children of Judas are widely believed to have Michael’s ear.
 Officially, the Antonians and the Obertus are at odds with this supposed “lesser” Scion family.
 However, many Cainites who belong to the Trinity secretly meet with the Children because of what they can provide: regular feeding stock from the Settites’ huge stable of mortals (necessitated by the need to maintain the Secrecy of the Blood, given the city’s recent Cainite over-population), the fulfillment of interests and desires too shameful to mention publicly, the promise of Michael’s support, and, of course, the dirty secrets of others.

 The strongest rivalry, however, exists between the Children of Judas and the Michaelites.
 The Settites have taken it upon themselves to test the Toreador the hardest because they are all childer of the Patriarch.
 Since the Michaelites have already largely succumbed to either their influences or the mad veneration of the Patriarch himself, Khay’tall has chosen to strike at their Achilles’ heel, their stable of mortal artists, to add insult to their injury.
+The creation of a new fellowship of Reformed Michaelites, who seek to return their brothers and sisters to the original mission of the Trinity family, has been taken as a pleasant challenge and change of affairs for the Settites, who were beginning to grow bored with the ease of their success.

 Despite appearances, however, even the Settites have suffered setbacks in recent years.
 The Antonians no longer provide the Children with the challenge that they need to hone their manipulative skills, and the Venetian Lasombra have proved to be far more troublesome than Khay’tall expected.
-The massive over-population of the Latin Quarter has led to great strain on their formerly iron-clad control over Constantinople’s vice trade,and many of the newcomers are attempting to carve out their own niches with the Bishop’s permission.
+The massive over-population of the Latin Quarter has led to great strain on their formerly iron-clad control over Constantinople’s vice trade, as many of the newcomers are attempting to carve out their own niches with the Bishop’s permission.

 Despite their protestations of innocence, Bishop Alfonzo and his Narsene Lasombra are now also actively working to subsume the Settite power base in their territory, and a number of very useful pawns of Khay’tall and Sarrasine have been found murdered since AD 1196.
 Where subtle-handed manipulation, blackmail and addiction once served to keep the mortals under their control, the Children of Judas have been forced to rely more heavily on Dominate, Blood Oaths and threats of murder to keep their thralls in check.
 The Children of Judas and the Narsene Lasombra continue to maintain relations, but they are by no means cordial as they were in the past.